oVirt/ovirt-site/source/template/detailedhotplug.html.md

 2. VM should be in status Up
 3. Disk should be plugged
 4. Disk can not be system
- In order to perform an operation a new verbs will be added at VDSM side: hotplug and hotunplug with the following dictionary to pass:
+ In order to perform an operation new verbs will be added at VDSM side: hotplug and hotunplug with the following dictionary to pass:

 'device': [